Oracle licensing

 What are the pros and cons of an Oracle ASFU license?

-Pros of Oracle ASFU license include a 63% discount on license purchase, not being included in a normal software audit by Oracle, and non-compliance being paid by the ISV and not the end-user.
-Cons include usage restrictions, full-use upgrade fees, and limited technical support.
+The pros of an Oracle ASFU license include a 63% discount on license purchase, not being included in a typical software audit by Oracle, and non-compliance paid by the ISV and not the end-user.
+The cons include usage restrictions, full-use upgrade fees, and limited technical support.

 Author